-1 The information presented here may permit a hospice to approximately replicate their Family Caregiver Survey Rating and Star Ratings for individual CAHPS Hospice Survey quality measures.
-However, exact replication of stars is not possible because hospice scores and respondent totals for each individual quarter are not publicly available.
+&lt;sup>1 The information presented in this document will allow a hospice to replicate their Family Caregiver Survey Rating and Star Ratings for individual CAHPS Hospice Survey quality measures based on the hospice's measure scores and the cut points presented in Appendix A. However, replication of the cut points is not possible because hospice scores and respondent totals for each individual quarter are not publicly available.